aatwi/extreme-carpaccio/clients/java/java-springboot/Quick Retrospective.md

 _`What still puzzles us?`_

 08/20/2020
-- External coaches cannot run this on there machines due to the IP port blockage
+- External coaches cannot run this on their machines due to the IP port blockage

 08/27/2020
 - Is it normal to spend a lot of time on error handling when dealing with a service?